mapo80/signature-detection/README.md

 ## YOLOv8s Python inference

 The repository also includes `yolov8_inference.py` which performs inference using the `ultralytics` package and draws both the predicted boxes and the ground truth labels.
-The script expects `yolov8s.onnx` in the `model/` directory and reads images from `dataset/`.
+The script expects `yolov8s.onnx` in the `model/` directory and reads images from `dataset/dataset1` by default.
+Set the `DATASET_SUBDIR` environment variable to `dataset2` to run it on the second dataset.
 Annotated results are written to `samples/yolov8s_py/`.

 Run it with: